Vijendrachar-Mulgund/Vijendrachar-Mulgund/README.md

 - 🔭 I’m currently pursuing my Masters degree in Advanced Computer Science.
 - 📖 Learning Data structures, algorithms, and SQL.
 - 🌱 I’m always learning something or the Other, trying to keep myself updated about the latest Tech Stacks.
-- 🤝 I'm willing to collaborate with other Web Developers.
+- 🤝 I'm open to collaborating with fellow developers.
 - 💻 I’m a Tech Savvy.
 - 🎮 Also a Fellow Gamer.
 - 🥅 Future Goals: Contribute more to Open Source projects.
 Become a better developer.